jeffgbutler/CarvelWorkshop/kapp-packaging/README.md

 kapp deploy -a kuard-app -f carvel-artifacts/packages/kuard.jeffgbutler.github.io -n custom-packages
 ```

-You can see the packages available on your cluster with the following commands (both kctrl and tanzu
+You can see the packages available on your cluster with the following commands.
+In the following sections, I
-versions are shown):
+will show both "kctrl" and "tanzu" versions of the commands.
+They are 100% interchangeable and you can use
+either verion.

 ```shell
 kctrl package available list -A
 ```